tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-01-25-Regarding-Infix-Operators.md

 ---
 layout: blogpost
 title: Regarding Infix Operators
+description: Some more thoughts regarding the 'infix operators' post
 ---

 I got some reactions to the [Infix Operators](/blog/Infix-Operators) post, and wanted to point